Top Recruitment Statistics You Need To know 2023: Hiring Facts and Figures, Trends

 • Recruiters are expanding their horizons by engaging on social media sites like Facebook, Twitter, Instagram, and others.

-• Candidate matching software: Candidate matching software, which uses AI and machine learning to automate application screening & shortlisting, is used by 32 percent of recruiters.
+• Candidate matching software: Candidate matching software, which uses AI and machine learning to automate application screening & shortlisting, is used by 32% of recruiters.

 Quick Links: